-Check Point Heritage and Vision
+Check Point History and Development

 Since its inception, our sole focus has been on making the world a safer place to live and work.
-For the last 25 years, we have worked to fulfill our vision of making the Internet secure, reliable, and available for corporations and consumers.
+For 29 years, we worked to fulfill our vision to provide any organization with the ability to conduct its business on the internet with advanced and comprehensive levels of security.

-Early on, we pioneered the first commercially available firewall, followed by a steady stream of industry-first cyber security solutions.
+We pioneered the first commercially available firewall, followed by a steady stream of industry-first cyber security solutions.
 As an example, our technology provides protection against both known and unknown cyber security threats across a wide range of environments: physical and virtual networks, cloud and mobile surroundings, critical infrastructures, and the 'Internet of Things' (IoT).
-Check Point has identified the evolving different generations of both cyber-attacks and security products.
-Today, we find ourselves in an increasingly complex threat landscape with organizations experiencing the 5th generation of cyber-attacks.
-The security deployed by most businesses is generationally behind and incapable of protecting against such attacks.
+Today, the threat landscape is more complex than ever, with organizations experiencing the 5th generation of cyber-attacks-large-scale and multi-vector mega attacks using advanced attack technologies, while the security deployed by many businesses is generationally behind and incapable of protecting against such attacks.